grantrutherford/kodi-remote-osx-widget/README.md

 ## Setup

-In the settings pane, accessable by clicking the small i in the bottom corner:
+In the settings pane, accessible by clicking the small "i" in the bottom corner:

 1. Fill in the correct ip-address of the computer you're running KODI on.
 2. If necessary, change the port number.
 This widget now uses the WebSocket, NOT the HTTP port!
 Usually, this value should be kept at default (9090).